GreptimeTeam/docs/docs/user-guide/deployments/authentication/overview.md

+---
+description: Overview of authentication in GreptimeDB, including static user provider and LDAP user provider for authenticating users.
+---

 # Overview

 Authentication occurs when a user attempts to connect to the database.
 In GreptimeDB, users are authenticated by "user